 For a second Åke quietly observed the cyclist, before bursting out a laugh.
 Something about the absurdity of a lost cyclist running out of water at the height of summer.
 He pressed his cigarette down on the balcony’s balustrade.

-“You’re damn right,” he replied with a tinge of amusement in his tone, trying to sound kind, not mocking.
-“You won’t hit town in another forty minutes.
-Take a break in the shade.
-From the looks of it, you’re downright overheated.”
+“You’re damn right,” he replied with a tinge of amusement in his tone, making sure to sound kind, not mocking.
+“You won’t hit town for another forty minutes.
+Feel free to take a break in the shade.
+You look downright overheated.”

 With a tinge of hesitation in his step the man continued to approach the house while Åke yapped on.

 “Water’s great here.
 Straight from the source.
 Can't get any fresher.
-You’re on vacation?
+You’re on holiday?
 Just assuming you're not from around here.
 Nice piece of gear you got right there, by the way.”

 Åke couldn't help but mention it.
 A bike as pretty as this one sure got his attention.
 The man propped his bicycle against the wooden balcony and affectionately patted the seat.